NonlinearOscillations/HarmonicBalance.jl/docs/src/background/harmonic_balance.md

     \text{FT}[x^2](\omega) =  \int x^2(t) e^{-i\omega t} \: dt = \int_{-\infty}^{+\infty} \tilde{x}(\omega')\tilde{x}(\omega'') \delta(\omega''+\omega'-\omega) \: d\omega' \: d\omega'' \,,
 \end{equation}
 ```
 which couples all harmonics $\omega, \omega', \omega''$ such that $\omega + \omega' + \omega'' = 0$.
-To lowest order, this means that the induced motion at the drive frequency generates a higher harmonic, $\omega_d \rightarrow 2\omega_d$.
+To the lowest order, this means that the induced motion at the drive frequency generates a higher harmonic, $\omega_d \rightarrow 2\omega_d$.
 The frequency conversion couples the response at different frequencies and propagates through the spectrum, thus, _coupling an infinite number of harmonics_.
 Hence, the system is not easily solvable in Fourier space anymore!

 ## Harmonic ansatz & harmonic equations